The physics of superconductor-ferromagnet hybrid structures: Josephson Effect in Junctions with Ferromagnetic Barriers

 In contrast, when the weak-link region is composed of a material that is intrinsically superconducting (denoted s), with a critical temperature $T_{cs}$ lower than that of the adjacent S electrodes, a qualitatively different behavior may emerge.
 In such systems, increasing the distance between the electrodes can lead to a transition from a single-valued to a multi-valued $R_N J_S(\varphi)$ dependence \cite{LikYak}.
 This transition marks a crossover from the Josephson regime to a state dominated by Abrikosov vortex flux flow in the s-layer \cite{KLM}, reflecting the onset of phase slip or vortex dynamics within the superconducting weak link.

 An SIsFS junction provides an example of the structure with multi-valued $R_{N}J_{S}(\varphi )$ dependence.
-In recent theoretical \cite{Bakurskiy2} and experimental \cite{Ruppelt} studies it was demonstrated what at low $T$ the existence of significant second harmonic in current-phase relation (CPR) in sFS part of the structure results in developing of instabilities near $0$-$ \pi$ transition providing transition to multi-valued CPR.
+In recent studies \cite{Bakurskiy2,bakurskiy2017current} it was demonstrated that at low $T$ the existence of significant second harmonic in current-phase relation (CPR) in sFS part of the structure results in developing of instabilities near $0$-$ \pi$ transition providing transition to multi-valued CPR.
 The transition goes through distinct states with a discontinuous hysteretic CPR.
 As demonstrated in Ref.~\cite{Bakurskiy2}, a trivial state within the $0$–$\pi$ transition region is realized when the second harmonic of the current-phase relation (CPR) is small.
 In this regime, the system supports two degenerate, stable ground states at $\varphi = 0$ and $\varphi = \pi$, both lying on a single, continuous CPR branch.
 Similar features were also reported in the context of $0$–$\pi$ transitions in conventional SFS junctions \cite{Radovic1, Radovic2}.

-Figure~\ref{Jphi} shows the evolution of the CPR in a SIsFS junction for various amplitudes of the second harmonic.
-As the amplitude of the second harmonic increases, the behavior of the SIsFS junction becomes qualitatively different.
-The current-phase relation (CPR) develops multiple branches, leading to bistability and hysteresis.
-Within the interval $0 \leq \varphi \leq 2\pi$, sweeping the superconducting phase difference induces two distinct jumps between stable CPR branches, corresponding to transitions between the coexisting ground states.
-This multivalued structure is a direct consequence of the strongly anharmonic nature of the CPR, introduced by the dominance of the second harmonic.
+The evolution of the CPR in an SIsFS junction with increasing second-harmonic amplitude is shown in Figure~\ref{Jphi} (based on Ref.~\cite{bakurskiy2017current}).
+A dominant second harmonic induces a qualitatively different, strongly anharmonic CPR, characterized by a multivalued structure.
+This results in bistability and hysteresis, where sweeping the phase difference $0 \leq \varphi \leq 2\pi$ causes two distinct jumps between stable CPR branches, marking transitions between the system's coexisting ground states.

 In this nonlinear regime, additional metastable branches may also emerge at higher energy levels.
 Although mathematically valid, these states do not represent thermodynamic minima and are inaccessible via adiabatic phase evolution due to large energy barriers separating them from the ground states \cite{Bakurskiy2}.